 Phone: (773) 702-8788

 Lawrence Zbikowski’s principal research interests involve applying recent work in cognitive science (especially that done by cognitive linguists and cognitive psychologists) to various problems confronted by music scholars, with a particular focus on music theory and analysis.
 His new book, Foundations of Musical Grammar (Oxford University Press, 2017), builds on research on fundamental aspects of human communication to explore the basis for the construction of meaningful musical utterances.
 Recent seminars have focused on relationships between music and language, on theories of embodiment and their relationship to musical knowledge, and on musical time.
 He also teaches analysis courses that deal with a range of music, which lately have focused on music of the 18th and 19th centuries.
-During 2010-2011 he received a fellowship from the American Council of Learned Societies and was also a Fulbright Visiting Research Chair at McGill University; both awards were in support of a book project concerned with developing a cognitive grammar of music.
+During 2010–2011 he received a fellowship from the American Council of Learned Societies and was also a Fulbright Visiting Research Chair at McGill University; both awards were in support of a book project concerned with developing a cognitive grammar of music.

 Recent and Upcoming Courses